OpenUpSA/crime-stats-demystifed/README.md

 The matplotlib Basemap toolkit plotting 2D data on maps Descartes- geometric objects into matplotlib “patches”

-Starting IPython notebook for the command line:

-ipython notebook --pylab inline
+*see notes/ for details on the SA spatial standards and projections*